-A help desk checklist is a summary of what needs to be done to keep your help desk running smoothly.
+A help desk checklist is a summary of what needs to be done to keep your help desk running smoothly and make sure that you haven’t forgotten crucial tasks like the bulk import of data or VoIP implementation.
 It is an invaluable tool when creating or managing a new help desk to make sure that all important tasks have been completed.

 A help desk is essential for any business, large or small.
 It allows customers and clients to get in touch with customer service easily and receive assistance with any customer issues they may be facing.

 It is an essential tool for businesses that:

 The first thing you need to ask yourself is what you want to accomplish with the help desk.